This article contains affiliate links that may earn us a commission at no extra cost to you. Read our Disclosure for more. Thanks for your support!

 Riegrovy Sady

 We saved our favourite place to visit in Prague for last.
 That’s no other than Riegrovy Sady, a beautiful park located near the city’s main train station.
 The gardens of Riegrovy Sady used to be vineyards in the past.
-Nowadays, you can visit the park to hang out at its lovely beer gardens, take relaxing walks or enjoy a picnic with a postcard-perfect view of Prague Castle.

 This image shows Prague Castle from Riegrovy Sady.
 In the foreground, people are sitting on the benches of the park.
 This is hands down one of the best views in Prague.